 Why You Need A Cleaning Caddy

-- I don’t have to run around the house searching for my cleaning items because they are all together all the time.
+- You won’t have to run around the house searching for your cleaning items because they are all together, all the time.

-- I don’t have to run around the house when I switch rooms.
+- Since all cleaning products are together, it will save you time.
 The toilet bowl cleaner is right there next to the furniture polish.

-- It carries all of my supplies instead of carrying them in my hands – (Because carrying 7 bottles of cleaner, 5 microfiber clothes, a scrub brush, garbage bags, a squeegee, and a toothbrush around in your hands is a little difficult).
+- It carries all of your supplies instead of carrying them in your hands – (Because carrying 7 bottles of cleaner, 5 microfiber cloths, a scrub brush, garbage bags, a squeegee, and a toothbrush around in your hands is a little difficult).

-And using a cleaning caddy can work for you too.
 Just ask any cleaning lady or cleaning company.
-They carry their supplies in a caddy, so they are all with them all the time.
-That way they can get in…and get out and onto the next house they need to clean.
+They carry their supplies in some kind of carrying caddy or cart.
+That way they can get in…and get out, fast.
+And onto whatever they need to do next.

 Here Are The Most Important Items To Stock A Cleaning Caddy

 Caddy cleaning supplies will vary depending on what you use for cleaning your home.
 You know how it is, you find a product that you like and that is what you use all the time.

 So the suggestions below are just general ideas of some products you can include in your fully stocked and ready to clean caddy.

 The items you should keep in your household caddy are the ones that you can use in just about every single room.
 Which will help lighten the caddy up a bit as well.